lucasarce4/battleship/README.md

+# Battleship

-# Battleship project to practice unit testing
+The goal of the project is to practice unit testing using Jest.
+Added AI to make it fun.

 #### [Live preview](https://lucasarce4.github.io/battleship/)